Itzhak Brook: Personal life

 At age 65, Brook was diagnosed with throat cancer and underwent a laryngectomy.
 He wrote a book about that experience and a book about his experiences as a battalion physician in the 1973 Yom Kippur War.
+He also continued to lecture around the world using a prosthetic voice.

 Brook married Zahava Goldwasser in 1966.
 They had two children in Israel, Dafna and Danny, and a third child, Tammy, in the United States.
 (Tammy is the founder and CEO of FYI Brand Group.)
 The marriage later ended in divorce.
 He subsequently married Joyce Reback in 1981 and they had two children, Yoni and Sara.
 Brook died of cancer on January 10, 2025 at the age of 83.
 He was survived by his wife Joyce, five children, five grandchildren, and sister.